krik8235/multi-agent-system/README.md

 # Overview

-An open-source contract negotiation system that leverages various AI technologies to analyze, assist, and streamline the contract negotiation process.
+A multi-agent system that leverages various AI technologies to analyze, assist, and streamline the contract negotiation process.

 [Website](https://contract-neg-system.streamlit.app/)